-Under our current forecasts, our 2009 Plan and 2014 Plan will run out of shares available for grant within the next twelve months and we will not be able to continue to issue equity to our employees, directors and consultants unless our stockholders approve the 2017 Plan.
+Under our current forecasts, primarily due to our lower stock prices, our current plans will run out of shares available for grant within the next twelve months; therefore, we must ensure that we have sufficient equity to issue under our 2018 Plan to our employees, directors and consultants.
 This assumes that we continue to grant awards consistent with our historical usage and current practices, as reflected in our burn rate discussed below, and noting that future circumstances may require us to change our current equity grant practices.

-In an effort to preserve cash and to attract, retain and motivate persons who make important contributions to our business, we desire to have the ability to issue securities to our officers, directors and consultants and those of our subsidiaries under our new 2017 Plan.
-Since the 2009 Plan and 2014 Plan currently only has a limited number of shares of Common Stock reserved for issuance, management believes that the number of shares of Common Stock currently available for issuance under the 2009 Plan and 2014 Plan is insufficient to meet its needs to provide for awards to our officers, directors and consultants and those of our subsidiaries and explicitly to compete successfully for talented employees and consultants as does the individuals who are eligible to receive awards under our plans.
-In addition, the principal reason for the proposed 2017 Plan is to increase the number of shares of our Common Stock approved for issuance to provide our Board of Directors, Compensation Committee and management with greater flexibility to provide grants of stock-based awards under the 2017 Plan.
+In an effort to preserve cash and to attract, retain and motivate persons who make important contributions to our business, we desire to have the ability to issue securities to our officers, directors and consultants and those of our subsidiaries under our new 2018 Plan.
+Since the current plans currently only have 296,935 shares of common stock reserved for issuance, management believes that the number of shares of common stock currently available for issuance under the 2009 Plan, 2014 Plan and 2017 Plan is insufficient to meet its needs to provide for awards to our officers, directors and consultants and those of our subsidiaries and insufficient in order to allow us the ability to compete successfully for talented employees and consultants as does the individuals who are eligible to receive awards under our plans.
+In addition, the principal reason for the 2018 Plan is to increase the number of shares of our common stock approved for issuance to provide our Board of Directors, Compensation Committee and management with greater flexibility to provide grants of stock-based awards under the 2018 Plan.
+If the 2018 Plan is not adopted, we could continue to grant awards under the prior plans as adopted by our stockholders.
+However, if the 2018 Plan is not approved, we would have fewer awards to grant to employees and directors.
+Accordingly, our Board recommends the approval of the 2018 Plan.

-The principal provisions of the 2017 Plan are summarized below and the 2017 Plan, which incorporates the amendment to the Plan discussed above, is attached hereto as Appendix B. The following discussion is qualified in its entirety by reference to the Plan.
+The principal provisions of the 2018 Plan are summarized below and the proposed 2018 Plan, is attached hereto as Appendix B. The following discussion is qualified in its entirety by reference to the 2018 Plan.

-Purpose of the 2017 Plan
+Purpose of the 2018 Plan

-The Board of Directors believes that the 2017 Plan is necessary for us to attract, retain and motivate our employees, directors and consultants through the grant of stock options, stock appreciation rights, restricted stock and restricted stock units.
-We believe the 2017 Plan is best designed to provide the proper incentives for our employees, directors and consultants, ensures our ability to make performance-based awards, and meets the requirements of applicable law.
-There are currently twenty-four (24) individuals that would be eligible to participate in the 2017 Plan, of which six (6) are directors or executive officers and fourteen (14) are employees of Heat or its subsidiaries.
+The Board of Directors believes that the 2018 Plan is necessary for us to attract, retain, reward and motivate our employees, directors and consultants through the grant of stock options, stock appreciation rights, restricted stock and restricted stock units.
+We believe the 2018 Plan is best designed to provide the proper incentives for our employees, directors and consultants, ensures our ability to make performance-based awards, and meets the requirements of applicable law.
+There are currently thirty two (32) individuals that would be eligible to participate in the 2018 Plan, of which six (6) are directors or executive officers and seventeen (17) are employees of Heat or its subsidiaries and nine (9) are consultants to Heat or its subsidiaries.